ali-negary/JuiceMaster/README.md

 To run the JuiceMaster API locally, follow these steps:

-1. Make sure you have docker installed in your device.
+1. Make sure you have Docker and Git installed in your device.
-2. Clone the repository: git clone https://github.com/ali-negary/JuiceMaster.git
+2. Clone the repository by entering this command in your terminal: `git clone https://github.com/ali-negary/JuiceMaster.git`
-3. Navigate to the project directory: cd JuiceMaster
+3. Navigate to the project directory: `cd JuiceMaster`
 4. Set up the necessary environment variables.
 Create a `.env` file in the root directory of the project containing DB_USER, DB_PASSWORD, DB_NAME.
 Here is a sample content for `.env` file:
 ```